Connect with others who understand.

 No, wild-type ATTR (ATTRwt) amyloidosis does not involve mutations.
 In ATTRwt amyloidosis, the TTR gene is normal and does not contain any mutations.
 This type of amyloidosis is associated with aging and is most commonly diagnosed in men over age 70.

-This AI-generated response comes from MyAmyloidosisTeam and other selected sources.
-It is not a substitute for medical advice.
+AI-generated responses are not a substitute for medical advice.
+These services are not intended to diagnose, treat, or cure any condition or disease.
 Always ask your doctor about specific health concerns.

 Wild-Type Amyloidosis — An Overview | MyAmyloidosisTeam